Melissa BatesonProfessor of Ethology

 On this site you can find:

-Are you more pessimistic if you've had a poor start in life?
-I am collaborating with Daniel Nettle and Ben Brilot to answer this question in starlings.
+How does early-life adversity get under your skin (or feathers)?
+I am collaborating with Daniel Nettle to answer this question in starlings.
 The picture below shows 15-day old chicks from different brood sizes.

 Tweets by @MelissaBateson